emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 Note that the Derivation returned by this function includes `libgreeting`{:.language-shell .highlight} as the only member of its `buildInputs`{:.language-shell .highlight}.

-Also note that `libgreeting`{:.language-shell .highlight} is passed as a parameter to the function, and its value is the result of calling the function defined in the lib's `default.nix`{:.language-shell .highlight} file with the same `greeting`{:.language-shell .highlight} parameter passed to this function.
+Note that `libgreeting`{:.language-shell .highlight} is passed as a parameter to the function, and its default value is the result of calling the function defined in the lib's `default.nix`{:.language-shell .highlight} file with the same `greeting`{:.language-shell .highlight} parameter passed to this function.

+Although the type of the `libgreeting`{:.language-shell .highlight} is a Derivation, when it's used to construct the `buildPhase`{:.language-shell .highlight} string, the Nix Expression Language's string interpolation turns it into `libgreeting`{:.language-shell .highlight}'s default Output path in the Nix Store.

 The Derivation returned by this function, from the Nix Package Manager's point of view, is completely determined by its inputs[^inputbased].
 The key variable input is `libgreeting`{:.language-shell .highlight}, and that input is a Derivation that results from calling the function defined in `lib/default.nix`{:.language-shell .highlight} with the `greeting`{:.language-shell .highlight} parameter.

-Here's `lib/default.nix`{:.language-shell .highlight}:
+Here's the `default.nix`{:.language-shell .highlight} that builds the `libgreeting`{:.language-shell .highlight} library:

 ```nix
 { stdenv